-The ECET arranges career fairs from leading employers (two or three times a year) who talk to students about work in the construction industry and skills required.
+The Careers and Employability Service supports students in preparation of CVs and letters of application.
+Furthermore, the Careers and Employability Service arranges career fairs from leading employers (two or three times a year) who talk to students about work in the construction industry and skills required.
 With these visitors, students have the opportunity to have mock and/or real interviews as well collect information that helps them in career decision making.